-C. how leadership operates in different situations D. the way in which countries organise themselves
+- A. typical students in a school environment - B. how leadership operates in different situations - C. relationships within the group as they played - D. the way in which countries organise themselves

 Question 63: In the sixth paragraph, the writer feels that critics of video games in education